A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Introduction

-A background of relic neutrinos is predicted in the standard hot Big-Bang model of cosmology, $\rm{\Lambda CDM}$.
-According to $\rm{\Lambda CDM}$, the neutrinos decoupled from the rest of neutrinos when the weak force interactions became insufficient in comparison to the expansion of the Universe when the temperature of the Universe was about $T\approx 1\;\rm{MeV}$.
-It is also predicted that the effective number of neutrino species should be $N_{\nu} = 3.045$ \cite{2005} with the excess (over $3$) produced by electron-positron annihilation in the early Universe.
-The Planck constrains \cite{Planck:2018} is roughly $N_{\nu} = 2.92 \pm 0.37$ which is consistent with the theoretical prediction noted above.
+Thus, we need another probe of the neutrino mass sum.
+The Universe can be regarded as a laboratory for neutrino physics, since a cosmological background of relic neutrinos is predicted in the standard hot Big Bang paradigm, $\rm{\Lambda CDM}$ (cosmological constant $\Lambda$ and Cold Dark Matter).
+According to $\rm{\Lambda CDM}$, the neutrinos decoupled from the rest of the matter when the weak force interactions became insufficient in comparison to the expansion of the Universe, when the temperature was about $T\approx 1\;\rm{MeV}$.
+Neutrinos then affect the Comic Microwave Background (CMB) radiation.
+The $95\%$ upper bound on the neutrino mass from the CMB temperature and polarization measurements \cite{aghanim2020planck} is $\sum m_{\nu}<0.26\;{\rm eV}$.
+Combining the CMB and large-scale structure measurements will tighten the bound to $\sum m_{\nu}<0.12\,{\rm eV}$ to which latter we now turn.